earok/chocolate_blitzbasic2/README.md

 This is a minor update for the main Blitz Basic 2 executable ("chocolate" Blitz in that it's only a minor update over "vanilla" Blitz 2).

-It's meant to be a drop in replacement for anyone still using OG Blitz2 (as opposed to AmiBlitz, which this will not be compatible with), it doesn't include the full install, nor does it provide any updates to the "TED" or "SuperTED" editors.
+It's meant to be a drop in upgrade for anyone still using OG Blitz2 (as opposed to AmiBlitz, which this will not be compatible with), it doesn't include the full install, nor does it provide any updates to the "TED" or "SuperTED" editors.

 Simply grab the "blitz2" file from this repository (or compile blitz2.s in DevPac).